jgalvalisi/airflow/ETL-Process/readme.md

 #### 1) data_cleaning

-As a part of the Transformation of the ETL process, we have performed some changes to the dataset with the aim of getting the CSV file ready for analyisis.
+As a part of the Transformation of the ETL process, we have performed some changes to the dataset with the aim of getting the CSV file ready for the corresponding analysis.

 #### 2) clenaed_data_message